-Do you notice water puddled at the base of the toilet?
-Don’t ignore this problem.
-Left unaddressed, your toilet will continue leaking a little bit with each flush, allowing dirty water to pool on the bathroom floor and potentially causing unsanitary mold damage and rot in the subfloor.
+Do you see water puddled around the toilet?
+Don’t delay.
+Left unaddressed, your toilet will continue leaking slowly with each flush, allowing toilet water to pool on the bathroom floor and potentially causing expensive mold damage and rot in the subfloor.

 Hire a Plumber to Replace the Wax Ring

 If you find that a faulty wax ring is indeed the problem, resolving it requires removing the toilet, replacing the ring and reinstalling the toilet.
 While it’s possible to complete the fix without a plumbing license, DIY toilet removal is not recommended.
 Here’s why you should leave the task to a experienced plumber:

 At Service Experts Heating, Air Conditioning & Plumbing, fixing toilet leaks is one of our fields of expertise.
 Whether you complete the troubleshooting tips outlined above before scheduling an appointment, or you want us to handle the whole job from start to finish, we’ve got you covered.
 Every job is backed by our 100% satisfaction guarantee,* so sit back, don’t worry, and let us complete the repair.
 To schedule superior toilet repair in your neighborhood, please contact Service Experts Heating, Air Conditioning & Plumbing today!

 *Not applicable to the Advantage Program.
 See your signed Advantage Program Agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.